Chen-Gary/Chen-Gary.github.io/content/home/experience.md

   date_end: "2021-12-01"
   date_start: "2021-11-01"
   description: |-
-    * Developed a 2D puzzle game, *One Door Away*, using Unity, with other two members
+    * **Topic:** [One Door Away](https://github.com/Timothy-197/OneDoorAway) is a 2D puzzle game in which players act as a person who lost her memory.
+Players can use “portals” to transport the character's position, collect her memory fragments and finally find out the truth.
+My contributions include:

-    * Responsible for the implementation of portal mechanism (one of the core mechanisms of this game), part of the props, part of the levels, game UI, progress saving, etc.
+    * Developed this puzzle game using Unity with two other members.

-    * This project is open source and can be found in GitHub follow [this link](https://github.com/Timothy-197/OneDoorAway)
+    * Responsible for implementing portal mechanism (a core mechanism of this game), main UI, progress saving, storytelling features, and part of the props and level layouts.
   location: Shenzhen, China
   title: Game Development - *One Door Away*    #Game Developer